rakshith077-bn/Rakshith-B-N-/README.md

 Data Analytics and a peculiar hobby of identifying and solving problems using the power of Data 🧠

 ### Some introduction ⁛
 A Tech enthusiast.
+Google Developer's Students Club KSSEM.
 Data Analytics.
 Python

 ### Some oppertunities I got 🎉
 GCP Facilitator 2021.